YujunZhong/text-classification-models/README.md

 <code>python nn_inference.py</code>

 ### LSTM and Explainability of LSTM
 Pay attention to the data path.
-Follow the steps in the 'LSTM.ipynb'.
+Follow the steps in the 'lstm.ipynb'.